geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_12_Lab5_Ex2_Implement_Identity_Synch.md

 	‎**Note:** The command that you run in this step turns off Directory Synchronization, which if left turned Off, would trigger all synchronized identities to be changed to cloud-only identities.
 Obviously, this is not something you would do in a real-world environment if you want to maintain synchronized accounts.
 Directory Synchronization is turned off here to that you can make the necessary corrections to Scotty’s accounts, at which time you will enable synchronization so that you can run a forced sync to apply your changes.
 It’s very important that you understand the implications of turning off Directory Synchronization as well as the rare cases such as this when you would need to do so.

 7. There’s an email address associated with Adatum’s accepted domain that you must add as an email alias for Scotty’s on-premises and Microsoft 365 accounts.
 To get this address, in **Internet Explorer**, navigate to the **Microsoft 365 admin center** tab (if you’re not already on it), and then proceed to the next step.
-If you previously closed the Microsoft 365 admin center, then enter **https://portal.office.com/** in the address bar to open the **Microsoft Office Home** page, log in as **Holly@XXYYZZa.xtremelabs.us** and password **Pa55w.rd**, and then on the **Microsoft Office Home** page, select **Admin**.
+If you previously closed the Microsoft 365 admin center, then enter **https://portal.office.com/** in the address bar to open the **Microsoft Office Home** page, log in as **Holly@XXYYZZa.CustomDomain.us** and password **Pa55w.rd**, and then on the **Microsoft Office Home** page, select **Admin**.

 8. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all**.
 Scroll down to the **Admin centers** section and select **Exchange** to open the Exchange admin center for Exchange Online.